koma5/mqttHeater/README.md

-# mqttHeater
+# mqttSwitch
-Arduino Ethernet with a Shenlan SSR25DA Solid State Relay to switch on and off an electric heater in my camper.
+Arduino Ethernet with a Shenlan SSR25DA Solid State Relay to switch on and off an electric heater in my camper besides other things.